zhanghe9704/tpsa/readme.md

 ## How to compile and install pyTPSA

 pyTPSA is the Python wrapper of cppTPSA.
 It generates a Python 3.x module for TPSA calculations.
 Source files of the wrapper, together with examples and tests, are in the subfolder "python-wrapper".
-Please see the readme.md file in python-wrapper folder on how to compile, install, and use pyTPSA.
+Please see [here](https://zhanghe9704.github.io/tpsa/python-wrapper/readme.html) on how to compile, install, and use pyTPSA.

 ### Guidelines for Third-Party Contributions, Issue Reporting, and Support